OpenEnergyDashboard/DesignDocs/sqlTesting/sqlAndTesting.md

   - June 4: 1680 x 24 = 40,320
   - June 5: 2700 x 24 = 64,800

 To test map, create the Happy Place map per the directions on the developer docs for test data.
-Set the gps of this meter to 20,20.
+Set the gps of these meters to 20,20.
 On the map set it to the desired number of days (<=5).
 Expect results (it is per day):

 - quantity
   - 1 day (June 5): 1080